vloschiavo/powerwall2/README.md

 ___
 Note: __*** The below API calls require authentication ***__

+Note2: __*** This documentation is old (created on version 1.15) and needs updating ***__ __*** I wouldn't be surprised if less than 1% of the below still works in versions 1.40+ ***__

 **Login**
 _POST /api/login/Basic_

+Note: _This section needs updating: Does this work?_

 **Authentication example:**
 Note: Getting an authentication token will stop the powerwall.
-It won't charge, discharge, or collect stats on v1.15.0.
+It won't charge, discharge, or collect stats on v1.15+.
 Therefore you should re-enable the powerwall after getting a token.
 See: the _/api/sitemaster/run_ section above.

 Here is an example login using a blank username (none needed) and a serial number of T123456789.
 The password is S+Serial number: ST123456789.

 Request:

-`curl -s -i -X POST -H "Content-Type: application/json" -d '{"username":"","password":"ST123456789","force_sm_off":false}' https://192.168.xxx.xxx/api/login/Basic`
+`curl --cacert cacert.pem -s -i -X POST -H "Content-Type: application/json" -d '{"username":"","password":"ST123456789","force_sm_off":false}' https://powerwall/api/login/Basic`

 Response: